Zummy2/BAND/README.md

 >In this project, you’ll explore an interactive data dashboard to uncover insights.
 You’ll write a short report explaining each insight, and how you found the information to reach your conclusion from the dashboard.

 [Data used](https://public.tableau.com/profile/matt.chambers#!/vizhome/LinkedInTopSkills2016-MakeoverMonday/LinkedInTopSkills2016-MakeoverMonday)

+## Introduction to Data(Project 2): Analyze NYSE DATA
+In this project, you'll use statistics and spreadsheet programs like Excel to analyze data from over 500 companies on the New York Stock Exchange.
+You'll also forecast financial metrics based on three possible scenarios for a company of your choice from the NYSE dataset.